technofocus-pte/mscpltsecdepth/Labs/Lab 03/Lab 3 - Creating a multi-stage incident in Microsoft Defender_2.1.md

 **Summary**

 In this lab, you've installed and configured Git on testvm1.
 You've also executed malicious documents and scripts.
-Then, you've simulated a ransomware attack using RanSim.
+You've simulated a ransomware attack using RanSim.
 Then, you've checked the protection actions and recommendations from Windows Security, examining details of quarantined and blocked threats.
-All these activities will create a multi-stage incident, which will be analyzed in the upcoming labs using Microsoft Copilot for Security.
+All these activities will create a multi-stage incident, which will be analyzed in the upcoming labs using Microsoft Security Copilot.